Ernyoke/certified-aws-solutions-architect-professional/12-disaster-recovery/dr.md

     - Pilot Light: fairly cheap but faster
     - Warm Standby: costly, but quick to recover
     - Active/Active: expensive, 0 recovery time

+## DR Architecture - Storage

+- Instance Store volumes:
+    - Most high risk form of storage available
+    - If the host fails, the instance store volumes will also fail
+    - Should be viewed as temporary and unreliable storage
+- EBS:
+    - Volumes are created an run in a single AZ (failure of AZ means failure of EBS volumes)
+    - Snapshots of EBS are stored in S3, will increase reliability
+- S3:
+    - Data is replicated across multiple AZs
+    - One-Zone: not regionally resilient
+- EFS:
+    - EFS file systems are replicated across multiple AZs
+    - They are by default regionally resilient - failure of a region means failure of EFS volumes

+## DR Architecture - Compute

+- EC2:
+    - If the host fails, EC2 instances fails as well
+    - An EC2 instance by itself is not resilient in any way
+    - If the failure is limited to one host, the instance can move to another host in the AZ.
+The EBS volume can be presented to the new instance
+    - Auto Scaling Group: can be placed in multiple AZs, if the instance fails in one AZ, the ASG's role is to recreate them in another
+- ECS:
+    - Can run it 2 modes: EC2 and Fargate
+    - EC2 mode: DR architecture is similar as above
+    - Fargate mode: containers are running on a cluster host managed by AWS being injected in VPCs
+    - Fargate can provide automatic HA by running things in different AZs
+- Lambda:
+    - By default runs in public mode
+    - In VPC mode (private) Lambdas are injected in VPCs.
+If an AZ fails, Lambda can be automatically injected in another subnet in a different AZ
+    - It will take the failure if a region in order for Lambda to be impacted